nazar-art/spring-boot-security/README.md

 ### JPA authorisation with MySql DB

-- firstly you have to create `springsecurity` DB
+- firstly you have to create `springsecurity` DB in MySql
 - run following SQL insert for users creation:

     INSERT INTO user(user_name, password, active, roles)